-A number of different types of MPAs exist in Western Australian State waters (to three nautical miles off the coast) and special fishing rules apply.
-These areas include:
+Different types of marine protected areas exist in Western Australian State waters (to three nautical miles off the coast) and special management arrangements apply.
+Types include:

-MPAs may also be put in place in Commonwealth waters between three and 200 nautical miles off the WA coast under Commonwealth legislation.
+Commonwealth protected areas may also be put in place in waters between three and 200 nautical miles off the WA coast under Commonwealth legislation.

 We work closely with other government agencies, such as the Department of Parks and Wildlife and Parks Australia, to manage marine protected areas in WA.